Harman strolls to Open title at Royal Liverpool

 Rory McIlroy ended six under, while Matthew Jordan and Tommy Fleetwood were England's best, tied on four under.

-It has been a fairytale week for local Jordan, who was on the Royal Liverpool chipping green at the age of three and became a member aged seven.
+It has been a fairytale week for Jordan, who was on the Royal Liverpool chipping green at the age of three and became a member aged seven.

 The R&A gave him the honour of hitting the opening tee shot on Thursday and his one-under-par final round on Sunday lifted him into the top 10 and qualifies him for next year's Open at Royal Troon in Ayrshire.